 Woodward Park City

-This state of the art, innovative resort is the nation’s first all-in-one action sports and ski resort expected to open December 14, 2019.
-Woodward boasts an 125 acre campus with an action sports hub, action sports parks and mountain parks.
-From lift-accessed snowboarding, skiing and tubing in the winter to biking, skateboarding, BMX, scooter, parkour, cheer and digital media in the summer, the resort is designed to offer a multitude of opportunities for passionate action sports athletes of all ages and abilities to play (beginner to expert).
+This state of the art, innovative venue is the nation’s first all-in-one action sports and ski resort and is only 25 minutes from downtown Salt Lake City..
+Woodward boasts a 125 acre campus with an indoor action sports hub, outdoor action sports facility and outdoor mountain park.
+From lift-accessed snowboarding, skiing and tubing in the winter to mountain biking, skateboarding, BMX, scooter, parkour, cheer and digital media in the summer, the resort is designed to offer a multitude of opportunities for passionate action sports athletes of all ages and abilities to play (beginner to expert).